VisActor/VMind/docs/assets/guide/en/Getting_Started.md

 And to generate a chart with VMind, you only need to:

-1. Provide a set of data you want to display (csv format)
+1. Provide a set of data you want to display (csv or JSON format)
 2. Describe your requirements for the chart, such as what information you want to display in the chart, what style of color matching to use, etc.

 For example, we want to use the following product sales data to show the sales of various products in different regions: